EmmanuelRoux/ngx-matomo-client/README.md

 }

 /**
- * It is also possible to extend `MatomoRouteInterceptorBase` for easy access
+ * For interceptors that need access to ActivatedRouteSnapshot, you may extend
- * to activated route snapshot
+ * `MatomoRouteInterceptorBase` built-in class.
  */
 @Injectable()
 export class MyAsyncInterceptor extends MatomoRouteInterceptorBase<string> {